aspose-pdf-cloud/aspose-pdf-cloud-dotnet/README.md

 MHT, PCL, PS, XSLFO, MD

 ## Enhancements in Version 22.3
-- PDFCLOUD-2729: Add Strikeout, Superscript, Subscript properties to TextState.
+- PDFCLOUD-2729: Add StrikeOut, Superscript, Subscript properties to TextState.
 - PDFCLOUD-2623: Underline property is missing in TextState.
 - A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .NET.